insure logo

 Methodology

-Average teen car insurance costs in Ohio
+Average car insurance costs for teens in Ohio

-On average, insuring a teen driver in Ohio costs $4,697 per year for a policy with 100/300/100 coverage limits – that’s $100,000 for one person injured in an accident, $300,000 for all injuries in a single accident, and $100,000 for property damage – plus $500 deductibles for collision and comprehensive.
+On average, teen drivers in Ohio pay $4,697 per year for coverage with limits of 100/300/100 – that’s $100,000 for one person’s injuries, $300,000 for all injuries in a single accident, and $100,000 for property damage – plus $500 deductibles for collision and comprehensive.

 AgeAverage annual premium